Trat province: History

+In 1408, Chinese writer and voyager Ma Huan made one of the earliest references to the gems found in modern-day Chanthaburi and Trat provinces.

 The history of Trat can be traced back to the early 17th century during the reign of King Prasat Thong of the Ayutthaya Kingdom.
 Formerly known as Mueang Thung Yai, Trat has played an important role in the development of the country's stability and economy due to its strategic location.
 The town of Trat later become a community of Chinese merchants.

 After the fall of Ayutthaya to the Burmese in 1767, Trat served as a checkpoint and buffer city and was responsible for providing provisions to King Taksin the Great before he moved his forces from Chanthaburi to Ayutthaya.
-King Taksin then succeeded in driving out the Burmese invaders and liberated the kingdom from foreign rule.
+King Taksin then succeeded in driving out the Burmese invaders, liberating the kingdom from foreign rule.

-In the Rattanakosin era, during the 1893 Paknam crisis, French troops landed and occupied the western part of Chantaburi province.
-In 1904, Siam was forced to surrender Trat to French Indochina to regain Chantaburi.
-Three years later, however, finding that Trat with its almost entirely Thai population was hard to rule, the French returned Trat to Thailand on 23 March 1907, in exchange for larger areas along the Mekong river, which included Battambang, Siam Nakhon, and Sisophon, which all have a Khmer majority population.
+Beginning in the 1850s a gem rush began in modern-day Chanthaburi, Trat and Pailin provinces, resulting in an influx of immigrants from Burma who became the Kula people.

+During the 1893 Franco-Siamese crisis, French troops landed and occupied Chanthaburi province.
+In order to regain Chanthaburi, the Siamese government negotiated with France in the 1904 Franco-Siamese Treaty where it was agreed France would return Chanthaburi to Siam in exchange for Siam handing over control of Trat and Koh Kong to the French.
+The treaty was signed on 13 February 1904, although Trat and Koh Kong had been officially handed over to the French on 22 January.
+During French colonial control, the appointed governor's official residence was Resident Kampot located in Trat City.

+On 23 March 1907, it was agreed between Siam and France that France would return control of Trat, except Koh Kong, to the Siamese in exchange for the provinces of Phra Tabong (Battambang), Siem Reap, and Serei Sophoan which all had a Khmer majority population as part of the 1907 Franco-Siamese Treaty.
+On 6 July 1907, Trat was officially handed back to Siam.

 During the French-Thai War of 1940–1941, the Vichy French navy sailed from Saigon to seize Trat.
 The unprepared Thai warships were caught by surprise.
 By the end of the 17 January 1941 Battle of Ko Chang, three Thai ships had been left sinking: the HTMS Chonburi, HTMS Songkhla, and HTMS Thonburi.
 French casualties were light with no ships lost.
 The Japanese government negotiated a truce, which ended the conflict without further fighting.

 When the Vietnamese pushed the Khmer Rouge out of Cambodia in 1985, Pol Pot fled to Thailand and made his headquarters in a plantation villa near Trat.
 It was built for him by the Thai Army and nicknamed "Office 87".